 [29.
 Deleted by No. 55 of 2004 s.
 131.]

+30A.
+Small Business Commissioner to perform certain functions

+The Small Business Commissioner has the following functions under this Act —

+(a) to provide assistance to attempt to resolve disputes that arise in respect of retail shop leases;

+(b) to provide information and guidance in respect of retail shop leases or the provisions of this Act.

+[Section 30A inserted by No. 20 of 2011 s.
+34.]

 30. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed, for giving effect to the purposes of this Act.